ultimatile/Cytnx/docs/source/example/iDMRG.rst

 Initialization
 *************************

-The initailzation of MPO is much the same as we did in the previous DMRG example:
+The initialization of MPO is much the same as we did in the previous DMRG example:

 * In Python: